 Infrastructure and Public Facilities

-One of the major responsibilities of the Office of Strategic Planning & Economic Development is to oversee the maintenance, improvement, and construction of infrastructure and public facility projects.
+One of the major responsibilities of the Office of Planning & Development is to oversee the maintenance, improvement, and construction of infrastructure and public facility projects.
 These projects include parks, public plantings, lighting systems, water systems, drainage systems, sewerage systems, and sidewalk and road improvements.
 The City often capitalizes on external financing including Chapter 90 reimbursements and Massworks grants to drive infrastructure and public facility projects in order to further enhance the efficiency, comfort, and attraction of the City of Revere.
 For more information, please contact Michael Kessman at (781) 286-8186 or John Squibb at (781) 286-8184.

 Resources, Links and Applications